krtt/autoware_mini_practice/practice_2/README.md

 ## 1. Create localizer node

 We will create a [subscriber node](https://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29#rospy_tutorials.2FTutorials.2FWritingPublisherSubscriber.Writing_the_Subscriber_Node).
 The node will get access to the data when we will [play a rosbag](https://wiki.ros.org/rosbag/Commandline#rosbag_play).
-Rosbag is a recorded dataset, and when playing the rosbag, all the recorded topics are published; that is how our subscriber will access necessary GNSS data.
+Rosbag is a recorded dataset, and when playing the rosbag, all the recorded topics are published according to the recorded timestamps; that is how our subscriber will get access to necessary GNSS data.

 ##### Instructions
 1. Create a new file called `localizer.py` inside `~/autoware_mini_practice/src/practice_2/nodes/localization`
 2. Copy the following code as a starting point to your node.
 What to note:
    - See how the node is organized as a class - it is a good practice to agree on some common style when writing a code.
 Let this be an example of current good practice
-      - ROS node is created in `if __name__ == '__main__':` block and then class method `run()` is called
+      - ROS node is created in [`if __name__ == '__main__':`](https://docs.python.org/3/library/__main__.html#idiomatic-usage) block and then class method `run()` is called
-      - Can read here why [`if __name__ == '__main__':`](https://docs.python.org/3/library/__main__.html#idiomatic-usage) block is used
-      - in class init method organize the things logically
+      - organize the code in meaningful groups in class init method
-      - code should be inside callbacks and functions
+      - other code should be inside callbacks and functions
-   - All the necessary imports should be done, including different message types
+   - Go through the necessary imports and note different message types
-   - All required subscribers and publishers are also created
+   - See how subscribers and publishers are created
 3. There is an empty callback: `transform_coordinates` - replace `pass` with printing the coordinates `print(msg.latitude, msg.longitude)`

 ```